grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/k6chaijs/10 describe(name, function).md

 ## chaining describe() blocks

-If you would like to skip the execution of the following blocks, you can consider chaining the `describe()` calls using `&&` as shown below.
+If you would like to skip the execution of the following blocks, consider chaining the `describe()` calls using `&&` as shown below.

 <!-- eslint-skip -->